aimagelab/mammoth/docs/readme.rst

 All the code is under active development.
 Here are some of the features we are working on:

-- **Configurations for datasets**: Currently, each dataset represents a *specific configuration* (e.g., number of tasks, data augmentations, backbone, etc.).
-This makes adding a new *setting* a bit cumbersome.
-We are working on a more flexible way to define configurations, while leaving the current system as a default for retro-compatibility.
 - **New models**: We are working on adding new models to the repository.
 - **New training modalities**: We will introduce new CL training regimes, such as training with *noisy labels*, *regression*, *segmentation*, *detection*, etc.
 - **Openly accessible result dashboard**: We are working on a dashboard to visualize the results of all the models in both their respective settings (to prove their reproducibility) and in a general setting (to compare them).